dsldevkit/dsldevkit.github.io/pages/scope/scope_guide.md

 ## References across resources

 So far none of the examples included cross-references to elements in other resources such as when a Java import statement or a static method invocation references a class in a different package by its fully qualified class name.
-But since the Java mechanism to locate classes is rather sophisticated and complex, we only consider how Avaloq sources are located within an ASMD context.
-We will not, however, describe the details of how sources — or more precisely: particular source versions — become part of a given context.

 ### Global scope